gopinathsjsu/team-project-trinity/Documents/Journal/Manish_journal.md

 ## Sprint1

-    What task did I work on/complete?
+    What task did I work on?
       Read the project requirements, set up github project repo and finalized on what project we'll work on.
     What am I planning to do to next?
       Discuss on the schema for our schema which we'll be using for our Mongo DB.